godlikecpu/HvZ-backend/README.md

 # HvZ (Human Vs Zombies)

-This repository contains the RESTful API for the web based Java Spring game application.
+This repository contains the RESTful API for the web based Java Spring game application called HvZ.
+The project is the final case for Experis Academy's accelerated Fullstack Java graduate program.

 ## Game description